 Attendance, Punctuality and Registration

-Research shows that there is a direct correlation between high levels of attendance and punctuality and high levels of student attainment.
+Research shows that there is a direct correlation between high levels of attendance and high levels of student attainment.

 At Maiden Erlegh School, our average attendance is between 95% and 96%, which is well above the national average.
 This has a direct, positive, impact on us helping your child get the results they deserve, and having the great school experience they deserve.

 - Students with 90% attendance will have had the equivalent of 1 day off every 2 weeks.

 - Students with 80% attendance will have had the equivalent of 1 day off every week.

 - Being late means students miss out on education, just the same as being absent from school.
 It also disrupts learning and teaching.